claudiajs/claudia/README.md

 * Run multiple Rest API operations from a single Node.js project easily, to simplify and speed up coding and deployment, and avoid inconsistencies.
 * Automatically create and configure REST API endpoints, input and output templates and processing to support common web API usage scenarios, such as CORS, query string and form parameters, text responses, HTTP header error codes and more...

+## Examples, please!

+A single `claudia create` command can replace [120 lines of shell scripts](https://github.com/gojko/nodejs-aws-microservice-examples/blob/master/web-parameter-processing/setup.sh) and all the associated template files required to correctly deploy and set up a API Gateway REST API and an associated Lambda function.

+For some nice examples, see the [Example Projects](https://github.com/claudiajs/example-projects)

 ## Why?

 AWS Lambda and API Gateway are built with great flexibility to support fantastically powerful operations, but they can be tedious to set up, especially for simple scenarios.
 The basic runtime is oriented towards executing Java code, so running Node.js functions requires ironing out quite a few quirks that aren't exactly well documented.
 Claudia is essentially a bunch of checklists and troubleshooting tips we've collected while developing microservices designed to run in AWS, automated behind a convenient API.